19 Art Business Success Stories & Case Studies

 Hoagard was established without investment.
 So it was not a gold mine between the years of 2014 and 2016 the situation was relapsing during these years.
 By making a huge leap in 2016, it has become a brand that reaches an average annual turnover of 4.5 - 5.5 million Euros.

-Colin Mitchell (from Sacramento, CA, USA) started Stencil Stop over 7 years ago.
+Colin Mitchell (from Sacramento, CA, USA) started Stencil Stop almost 8 years ago.

 I’m Colin, and I started Stencil Stop in 2015.
 We manufacture and sell different types of stencils, including custom stencils, which are some of our best-sellers.
 Our custom mylar stencils are super durable and reusable and are great for quickly painting a company’s brand, text, or designs on almost any outdoor or indoor surface.
 Custom layered stencils have become a go-to product for people looking to create multicolored, detailed images or logos.